insightapac/pocketpantry/README.md

 # Repositories

-The PocketPantry solution is comprised of multiple components (Azure Infrastructure, Microservices Mobile Client).
+The PocketPantry solution is comprised of multiple components (Azure Infrastructure, Microservices, Mobile Client).
 You can find all PocketPantry repos in the following locations:

 - [Pocket Pantry](https://github.com/insightapac/pocketpantry)
 - [Infrastructure](https://github.com/insightapac/pocketpantry-infra)